10. AI synthesis: Data pre-processing when using

 5. Remove derived or redundant columns If one column is a direct function of another (e.g., duration = end_time - start_time), remove the derived column.
 This also includes categorical redundancies, such as having both treatment and treatment_category.

-By adhering to these data preparation guidelines, you ensure that your AI model learns from meaningful patterns, avoids overfitting on redundant information, and respects privacy constraints, thereby enabling robust and reliable synthetic data generation.
+By adhering to these data preparation guidelines, you ensure that your AI model learns from meaningful patterns, avoids overfitting on redundant information, and respects privacy constraints.
+This leads to stronger and more reliable synthetic data generation.

 Last updated